eldoy/susana/README.md

 Every app is unique with different requirements.
 If you want to customize it, you can.
 We include all the code inside of your application and you can customize every part of it, no code is hidden inside gems.
 The source code is well documented and easy to understand.

 ### Configuration
 Configuration files are found in the `config` directory.
 More info is found at the top of each file.
-The `boot.rb` file loads all of the gems, app files and the files in the `init` directory.
+The `config/boot.rb` file loads all of the gems, app files and the files in the `config/init` directory.
 The `config.ru` file sets up the middleware and runs the app.

 ### Locales and sitemap
 The language translations are found in `config/locales`.
 Just add your file and it will be automatically loaded.
 Emails, routes and sitemap supports translations out of the box.
 For the routes, just add a `/lang/` in front of the path.
 The sitemap entries can be added in `lib/susana/sitemap.rb`.